Project

 Design

 Early explorations considered expanding Airbnb's Wishlist feature to enable group trip planning, incorporating features like itinerary planning, internal chat with polls and linking capabilities, and enhancing the recommendation engine for group accommodations.
-However, I decided to prioritize adding split payments as the primary new feature to expedite development and production.
-Based on the response to this enhancement, we would assess whether to invest in further development of these features.

-Multiple Split Methods
+Split Payment Methods

 User Testing